-Because of their regular contact with students, faculty and staff are often among the first to notice that a student is having personal problems.
+Because of your regular contact with students, faculty are often among the first to notice that a student is having personal problems.
 While you are not expected to take on the role of counselor, you may be well positioned to connect a student to available help.

-Potential Warning Signs of an Alcohol or Other Drug Problem
+Potential Classroom Warning Signs of an Alcohol or Other Drug Problem

 - Appearing under the influence during class.